Login survey portal

 Jobs-to-be-done

-The key to customer-centred innovation
+The key to customer-centric innovation

-1. what needs your customers have
+1. what needs your customers have,

 Do you have a question?